jimthompson5802/connection_solver/README.md

 * Manual override on agent recommendation
 * sqlite3 database to store vocabulary and embedding vectors
 * langgraph compliant method for human-in-the-loop interactions for setup and puzzle results
+* Refactor code to use `asyncio` to reduce run-time latency

 ## Release History
 | Tag | Description |